 The strength of this resource are the 'to do' checklists and sample leader forms and instruction.
 The book also includes reflections on definition of a mission trip and daily briefing and devotions ideas.

 * On-Site Participation & Reflection:

 Disaster recovery mission trip groups are encouraged to make use of resource.
-It takes volunteers through the preparations of leaving, working at disaster sites and returning home.
+It leads volunteers through the preparation of leaving, working at disaster sites and returning home.
 The 48-page guide was written for individual devotions, but reflection questions can also be used in group settings.
 Since disaster volunteers often work in poor areas, the guide also offers facts on poverty.

-Your local home improvement store - for building skills preparation.
+Your Local Home Improvements Store - For Building Skills Preparation.
 Attend trainings on specific construction/building/repair techniques offered at your local home improvement store.
-Or invite an experience home constractor to teach the group basic or advanced building skills.
+Or invite experienced home contractor to teach the group basic or advanced building skills.

 * Follow-Up Action:

 "This toolkit is designed to encourage local community interfaith groups to advocate governments, religious groups, nongovernmental agencies, corporations, labor groups, foundation and individuals to develop the will to make changed and to seek to end poverty by providing adequate shelter for all people."

 Public Policy Briefing Book, 2013 -2014.
 Wider Church Ministries/Justice and Witness Ministries, UCC.
 Download copy from www.ucc.org/justice/uccbriefingbook or contact 866.822.8224 ext.
 3725 to place an order for a printed copy.

 Section 1: Advocacy 101 addresses a biblical call to advocacy, developing an advocacy strategy, engaging in effective policy advocacy, media advocacy tips, and getting involved through the Justice and Peace Action network (JPANet). http://www.ucc.org/justice/join-the-network.